-|Spontaneous redox reactions convert the chemical energy to an electric energy||Non-spontaneous redox reactions convert the electric energy to a chemical energy|
+|Spontaneous redox reactions convert chemical energy to electric energy.

-|Electric energy is generated by redox reactions||Electric energy brings about the chemical reaction with the help of an external source.
+|Electric energy brings about a chemical reaction with the help of an external source.

-|The cathode is the positive electrode and anode is the negative electrode||The anode is the positive electrode and cathode is the negative electrode|
+|The cathode is the positive electrode, and the anode is the negative electrode.

 |Half cells are set up in different containers and are connected through salt bridges.

-|Application lies in Batteries||Application lies in purifying copper and electroplating.
+|Application lies in purifying copper and electroplating.

 From the above differences between galvanic cells and electrolytic cells, we can conclude that a galvanic cell produces electric current with the help of the chemical reactions that occur spontaneously in it, while an electrolytic cell does the opposite, that is, it brings about chemical reactions with the help of an electric current from an external source.
 At BYJU’S, learn more differences like the difference between enantiomers and diastereomers.

 What is the function of a galvanic cell?

 The electrochemical cell type is a galvanic cell.
 It is used to supply electrical current through a redox reaction to the transfer of electrons.
 A galvanic cell is an example of how to use simple reactions between a few elements to harness energy.